Olympics-Swimming-China's Ye on course for golden double

 unsinkable favourite to snatch the gold.

-Ye was nearly a second and a half ahead of her nearest
+She was more than a second and a half ahead of her nearest

 (Reporting by Julian Linden; Editing by Greg Stutchbury)